Bass trumpet: Wagner's bass trumpet

-Wagner wrote adventurously for his new addition to the brass section, exploiting open and muted effects, and extremes of range and dynamics.
-The bass trumpet is frequently featured in Der Ring des Nibelungen, playing solos in every register, as well as playing in octaves, unison or harmony with trumpets, trombones, and Wagner tubas.
-Its very distinctive timbre is easily identifiable and Wagner used this new and unique tone colour extensively.
-However, as with the Wagner tuba and the contrabass trombone, Wagner's other additions to the opera house orchestra for Der Ring des Nibelungen, the bass trumpet has not become a regular member of the orchestral brass and is seen rarely.
+Wagner wrote for his new addition to the brass section, exploiting open and muted effects, and extremes of range and dynamics.
+The bass trumpet is frequently featured in Der Ring des Nibelungen, playing solos in every register, as well as playing in octaves, unison, or harmony with trumpets, trombones, and Wagner tubas.
+Its distinctive timbre is identifiable within the orchestral texture and Wagner made frequent use of this tone colour.
+However, as with the Wagner tuba and the contrabass trombone, Wagner's other additions to the opera house orchestra for Der Ring des Nibelungen, the bass trumpet has not become a regular member of the orchestral brass and is used relatively infrequently.

-Other composers who have used the bass trumpet in the orchestra include; Richard Strauss (in the tone poem Macbeth and the opera Elektra), Arnold Schoenberg (in the cantata Gurrelieder), Igor Stravinsky (in the ballet Le sacre du printemps – fourth trumpet doubling bass trumpet in E♭), Leoš Janáček (in the Sinfonietta – two bass trumpets in B♭).
+Other composers who have used the bass trumpet in the orchestra include Richard Strauss (in the tone poem Macbeth and the opera Elektra), Arnold Schoenberg (in the cantata Gurrelieder), Igor Stravinsky (in the ballet Le sacre du printemps – fourth trumpet doubling bass trumpet in E♭), and Leoš Janáček (in the Sinfonietta – two bass trumpets in B♭).
 György Ligeti used the bass trumpet as one of Nekrotzar's "Entourage" instruments in his opera Le Grand Macabre.